Financing Graduate Study

 You may also want to consider one of the loan forgiveness for public service employees options.
 This option usually involves having a portion of your loan paid (or forgiven) by the government in return for your commitment to work in a designated public service field for a specified amount of time.
 For more information on this option visit www.federalstudentaid.ed.gov and click on “Students, Parents and Counselors."

 Federal Perkins Loan.
-A Perkins Loan is federal money given to colleges and universities to distribute to students who demonstrate fiancial need.
+A Perkins Loan is federal money given to colleges and universities to distribute to students who demonstrate financial need.
 The school you attend is the lender, and you will repay any monies borrowed directly to the school.
-Depending on financial need as determined by the FAFSA, graduate and professional students are eligible to receive up to $8,000 per year (maximum of $60,000 inculding undergraduate loans).
+Depending on financial need as determined by the FAFSA, graduate and professional students are eligible to receive up to $8,000 per year (maximum of $60,000 including undergraduate loans).
 The interest rate is 5 percent.
-You have up to 10 years to repay you loan.
-As with Federal Stafford Loans, deferments, forebearances, cancellations and forgiveness may be available.
+As with Federal Stafford Loans, deferments, forbearances, cancellations and forgiveness may be available.
 Visit the Web site www.federalstudentaid.ed.gov for more information.

 Plus Loans.
 The PLUS Loan allows the graduate or professional student to borrow an amount equal to the difference between the student’s cost of education (room, board, tuition and fees) and the amount of financial aid the student receives.
-PLUS Loans have a fixed interest rate of either 7.9 percent (Direct PLUS Loans) or 8.5 percent (FFEL PLUS Loans) for loans with a first disbursement after July 1, 2006.
+PLUS Loans have a fixed interest rate of 7.9 percent.

 TEACH Grant Program.
-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is a new grant, first funded for the 2008-09 school year.
-The program is available to students who are currently completing coursework necessary to begin a career in teaching; or those who plan to complete coursework necessary to begin a career in teaching.
-In order to to eligible for awards of up to $4,000 per year (total may not exceed $8,000 for graduate students), the candidate must have at least a 3.25 GPA for each payment period.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program is available to students who are currently completing coursework necessary to begin a career in teaching; or those who plan to complete coursework necessary to begin a career in teaching.
+In order to be eligible for awards of up to $4,000 per year (total may not exceed $8,000 for graduate students), the candidate must have at least a 3.25 GPA for each payment period.
 Upon graduation, the student must teach full-time for at least four years within eight years of completing their program, in a school designated as Title I by the U.S. Department of Education, in a high needs subject area.
-If the grant recipient fails to complete the service obligation, the award will be converted to a Federal Direct Unsubsidized Stafford Loan.
+If the grant recipient fails to complete the service obligation, the award will be converted to a Federal Direct Stafford Loan.

 Federal Pell Grant.
 While usually awarded to undergraduate students who demonstrate financial need, Pell Grants may be awarded to graduate students who are enrolled in a postbaccalaureate teacher certificate program.
-The maximum Pell award is currently $5,350.
+The maximum Pell award for academic year 2012–13 is $5,550.
 Contact your school’s financial aid office for additional information and to check your eligibility for a Pell Grant.

 Tuition Tax Credits.
 Tuition tax credits represent a direct subtraction from the amount of tax owed by the taxpayer.
 For more information on all the tax benefits outlined below consult your tax professional or refer to IRS Publication 970, Tax Benefits for Higher Education.
 This is available online at www.irs.gov or by calling the IRS at 800-829-1040.

 Student Loan Interest Deduction.
 Interest paid on student loans will now be considered a tax deduction.
 This benefit comes in the form of an adjustment to income, meaning you do not need to itemize on your tax return in order to be eligible.
 The deduction can reduce taxable income by up to $2,500.
-The deduction is phased out for single tax filers with adjusted gross incomes $55,000 to $70,000; $115,000 to $145,000 for joint filers.
+The deduction is phased out for single tax filers with adjusted gross incomes of more than $75,000; $150,000 for joint filers.

 Tuition and Fees Deduction.
 Taxpayers can deduct up to $4,000 in tuition expenses as an exclusion from income.
 This means itemizing deductions on Schedule A of the 1040 is not necessary.
-The deduction is phased out for taxpayers with adjusted gross incomes of $65,000 to $80,000 (single filers) and $130,000 to $160,000 (married filing jointly).
+The deduction is phased out for taxpayers with adjusted gross incomes of more than $80,000 (single filers) and $160,000 (married filing jointly).
 The deduction cannot be used if the Lifetime Learning tax credit was applied for the same student in the same year.

-Americorps. /a>Americorps is a national service project that works with nonprofit organizations/agencies and educational institutions to run local programs that engage individuals from all backgrounds in community service activities.
-Volunteers who have completed 17,000 hours (one year) of service are eligible for a Segal AmeriCorps Education Award of $4,725.
+AmeriCorps.
+AmeriCorps is a national service project that works with nonprofit organizations/agencies and educational institutions to run local programs that engage individuals from all backgrounds in community service activities.
+Volunteers who have completed 1,700 hours (one year) of service are eligible for a Segal AmeriCorps Education Award of $5,550.
 This award may be used to repay educational loans for those who have attended college or may be used for future educational costs by volunteers who have not yet attended college.
-Americorps participants may also qualify for the new Public Service Loan Forgiveness Program and the Income-Based Repayment Plan.
-As an added benefit, there are currently 76 colleges and universities nationwide that offer matching grant programs to students who are Segal Americorps Education Award recipients.
+Americorps participants may also qualify for the Public Service Loan Forgiveness Program and the Income-Based Repayment Plan.
+As an added benefit, there are currently more than 100 colleges and universities nationwide that offer matching grant programs to students who are Segal AmeriCorps Education Award recipients.

-For information about volunteer opportunities and benefits and a list of schools participating in the matching grant program visit www.americorps.org, or call 800-942-2677, e-mail: firstname.lastname@example.org.
+For information about volunteer opportunities and benefits and a list of schools participating in the matching grant program visit www.americorps.gov, or call 800-942-2677, E-mail: email@example.com.
 Information is also available by contacting the state or local project offices.

 Post–9/11 GI Bill.
 This benefit is for individuals who served on active duty on or after September 11, 2001.
 Personnel must have served at least 90 aggregate days of active duty after September 11, 2001, still be on active duty, or honorably discharged or released.
 Personnel currently receiving benefits under another military education assistance program may elect to enroll in the Post–9/11 GI Bill but will no longer be eligible for the benefits offered by the previous program.